Celebrating my Mom!

 of life.

-from the grove nearby and going to the Struletzes, and they had a candy
+My earliest memories were in Lagrange, GA.
+I vaguely remember picking pecans from the grove nearby and going to the Struletzes, where they had a candy cabinet, not just a shelf but a whole

 cabinet of candy.
 I remember cousins